 - Time off: Many contracts state that the employee is released from work until the termination date

-- Compensation for vacation: The contract often states how many vacation days you are still entitled to.
+- Compensation for vacation: The contract often states how many vacation days the employee has left.
 If your employer grants you the leave of absence, taking vacation days into account, you should think carefully about whether this “pays off” for you.

 - Compensation for overtime: If you still have overtime credit in your working time account, then this is an important issue for the termination agreement